c12yptonic/ctf-writeups/ctfs/hacktober22.md

 The formula for encryption is as given below:
 > c = m<sup>e</sup> mod(n)

-In this above formula it is clear that if **`n`** is sufficiently large then the modulus has no effect on the encryption and the cipher text reduces to a exponentiation of message i.e the below formula:
+In this above formula it is clear that if **`n`** is sufficiently large then the modulus has no effect on the encryption and the cipher text reduces to an exponentiation of the message i.e the below formula:
 > c = m<sup>e</sup>

 Due to this the message **`m`** can be easily retrieved by inverting the exponentiation.